efredericks/CloudAppsDev/_posts/4-DesigningApps.md

-> By the end of this module, you will learn how to start designing cloud applciations and gain experience with microservices.
+> By the end of this module, you will learn how to start designing cloud applciations and gain experience with microservices (via Google Cloud App Engine).

 > Module videos:
 > * Core concepts
 > * Microservices
+> * Introduction to App Engine

 ## Cloud Applications